aarong/feedme-spec/README.md

 ## Feed Data

-When a client successfully opens a feed, the feed data is returned with the server's `FeedOpenResponse` message and may be modified by subsequent `FeedAction` messages.
+When a client successfully opens a feed, the server transmits a feed data object with its `FeedOpenResponse` message.
+This feed data object may be modified by subsequent `FeedAction` messages.

-The server may use `FeedAction` messages to notify about actions explicitly invoked by clients using an `Action` message, as well as actions deemed by the server to have taken place without an associated client `Action` message.

 ### Feed Deltas

-When the server transmits a `FeedAction` message, it must include a `FeedDeltas` array describing any resulting changes to the feed data.
+When the server transmits a `FeedAction` message, it includes a `FeedDeltas` array describing any changes to the feed data.
 Each element of the array must be a valid feed delta object describing an operation to be performed on the feed data.
 The server may transmit an empty `FeedDeltas` array to indicate that the feed data has not changed.

 When the client receives a `FeedAction` message, it must apply any feed delta operations to its local copy of the feed data.
 Operations must be applied in